-11.3 Effective Date of Educational Pays
+10.3 Effective Date

 Educational incentive pay shall begin on the first full pay period after the employee has documentation to the Police Chief or designee that shows the requisite certificate(s), training and/or education has been attained.
 Each employee is singularly responsible for submitting all documentation to qualify for Educational Incentive Pay.